elixir-lang/elixir-lang.github.com/_posts/2026-03-19-lazy-bdds-with-eager-literal-differences.markdown

 Furthermore, we can now check if a clause is redundant by checking if its type definition is a subset/subtype of the previous ones.
-For example, if you have three clauses, each with type `clause1`, `clause2`, and `clause3`, you know `clause3` is redundant if:
+For example, if you have three clauses, each with type `clause1`, `clause2`, and `clause3`, you know `clause3` is redundant if its type is contained in the union of the types of `clause1` and `clause2`:

 ```
 clause3 ⊆ (clause1 ∪ clause2)
 ```

-> In set-theoretic types, a type is a subtype of the other if it is a subset
-> of said type, so we will use these terms interchangeably.

-Or alternatively, the type is redundant if the difference between `clause3` and the union of the clauses is empty.
+In set-theoretic types, a type is a subtype of the other if it is a subset of said type, so we will use these terms interchangeably.
+Furthermore, checking if a type is a subset/subtype of another can be done by checking if the difference between `clause3` and the union of the clauses is empty.
 In Elixir terms:

 ```elixir
 empty?(difference(clause3, union(clause1, clause2)))